cagov/covid19.ca.gov-site-eng-playbook/content/pages/teams/rad/sample-projects.md

  ---

 ### Context
-The homepage iteration is a project we did to better understand the users perception about a newly redesign homepage for covid19.ca.gov.
+The homepage redesign is a project we did to better understand the visitors perception of a new homepage redesign for covid19.ca.gov.
 The main challenge with this iteration of the homepage was “realignment”.
 The overall goal was to make sure that it served the core purpose of the website by satisfying visitors needs and that it was also aligned with the voice and brand of the CA covid-19 response approach.